Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Modeling Time Interfaces in Semiconductors Using Free Carrier Generation

 \subsection{Laser-Induced Free Carrier Generation}

-Upon irradiation of an intense laser pulse on a solid, FCs are generated via photoionization (photon absorption leads to bound electrons being freed) and avalanche ionization (electrons accelerated by the laser field collide with neutral atoms and eject more electrons).
-We use the Keldysh model \cite{Gruzdev2014SPIE} to obtain the FC density in Ge, $\mathrm{N_e}$, using a combined rate equation that accounts for both photoionization and avalanche ionization,
+Upon irradiation of an intense laser pulse on a solid, FCs can be generated via the photoionization process.
+We use the Keldysh model \cite{Gruzdev2014SPIE} to calculate the photoionization rate $\rm{R_{PI}}$ and obtain the FC density ($\mathrm{N_e}$) in Ge as